 Or: a score of 70% in English in the European Baccalaureate.

-Those students who will pass both requirements, will be invited for online or offline interview with management of the faculty.
+Those students who will pass both requirements will be invited for an online or offline interview with the management of the faculty.
 Applicants need to demonstrate through volunteer experience that they have an understanding of the biological, psychological and social dimensions of medicine to support their application displaying suitability for a career in medicine.

-Most of the medical schools in Europe require to take an entrance exam.
-This could be problematic for students, who would like to apply for more universities, but the question preparation materials are different for different schools (for example question banks in Slovakia have 1200 questions in Kosice and 1400 in Bratislava, which require several weeks of intensive preparation).
+Most of the medical schools in Europe require one to take an entrance exam.
+This could be problematic for students, who would like to apply to more universities, but the question preparation materials are different for different schools (for example question banks in Slovakia have 1200 questions in Kosice and 1400 in Bratislava, which requires several weeks of intensive preparation).

-There are several schools in Europe, that may issue acceptance letters based on submission of academic documents or previous education.
-I suggest to consider to keep these universities as back up option, especially if your primary goal is to study at different university.
+There are several schools in Europe, that may issue acceptance letters based on the submission of academic documents or previous education.
+I suggest considering keeping these universities as a backup option, especially if your primary goal is to study at a different university.